emdash/cairo_sandbox/README.md

   with additional methods.
 - `window`: a `helpers.Rect` object with the current window geometry
 - `scale_mm`: a tuple of (x, y) indicating the scale for calculating physical distances
-- `stdin`: A `dict` containing the most recent JSON object decoded from stdin.
-- `mouse`: An object relfecting the current pointer state, TBD.

 # Installation

 Not necessary, not possible at the moment.
-Installation scripts are TBD.

 ## Dependencies

-Requires gobject introspection libraries for `Gtk`, `pycairo`.
-Automatic reloading requires `watchdog`.
+- gobject introspection libraries for `Gtk`, `pycairo`.

-## Debian

-TBD

-# Open Questions

-- How scripts should specify their "native" size and units?
-  - How should scripts behave when output is too small?
-  - How should scripts behave when output is far larger than expected?
-  - Should scripts work in physical units by default? or Should they be in device coordinates by default?
-- How to compose scripts together?
-- How to handle "backgrounds" in scripts?
-  - Should scripts have a "transparent" background by default?
-  - Should there be a "background directive" that the runner should respect?
-- Parameters vs stdin?
-  - should these be unified under a namespace?
-  - should parameters *always* be supplied by an external process?
-- Interactivity
-  - mouse
-  - keyboard
-  - text input
-  - how to handle state changes
+- Automatic reloading requires `watchdog`.